-For versions before 1.5, the RMI compiler produces the stub and the skeleton from the implementation
+If you use a Java version before 1.5, you need a RMI compiler - rmic - to produce the stub and the skeleton from the implementation class:

 '''

 % rmic SimpleArithImpl (or rmic -d .
 SimpleArtithImpl)

 % ls

 SimpleArith.class

 SimpleArithImpl_Stub.class

 SimpleArithImpl_Skel.class SimpleArithImpl.java

 SimpleArithImpl.class

 SimpleArith.java

 From version 1.2, Java has a reflection API that enables to inspect classes.

 The skeleton is not necessary if the server and the clients are all running

 Java version 1.2 or higher.

+'''

-The option -keep keeps the Java files and -v1.2 doesn't generate
+The option -keep keeps the Java files and -v1.2 doesn't generate skeleton files.

-skeleton files.
 (Default in Java 1.5)

-'''